A-G-guy/image-waterfall-gallery/README.md

 ### Basic Usage

 1. Create or open a document containing images
-2. Add `#gallery` tag to the document
+2. At the top of the editor, you will see: Add tags, Add icon, Add cover
-   - Click the `...` menu on the right side of the document title
+   - Click `Add tags`
-   - Select `Properties` → `Tags`
+   - Type `gallery` in the input box
-   - Enter `gallery` and save
+   - Create a new tag or select the existing `gallery` tag
-3. When switching to this document, the plugin will automatically enter gallery mode
+3. When you switch to this document, the plugin will automatically enter gallery mode

 ### Exit Gallery Mode

-- Press `ESC` key
+- Press `ESC`
 - Click the close button `✕` in the top right corner

 ### Using Gallery Management

-1. Open plugin settings (Settings → Plugins → Image Waterfall Gallery)
+1. Open plugin settings (`Settings` → `Plugins` → `Image Waterfall Gallery`)
-2. Click `Manage Gallery Files` button
+2. Click `Manage gallery files`
 3. In the gallery file list:
-   - Use sort selector to adjust file display order
+   - Use the sort selector to adjust file order
-   - Click `Manage` button to enter detailed management of a single gallery
+   - Click `Manage` to open a single gallery's detailed view
-4. In single gallery management interface:
+4. In the single gallery management view:
-   - Use sort selector to adjust image display order
+   - Use the sort selector to adjust image order
-   - Click `+ Add Image` to upload new images to gallery
+   - Click `+ Add Image` to upload a new image into the gallery
-   - Click images to view in lightbox
+   - Click an image to view it in the lightbox
-   - Click `Delete` button to delete image references (requires double confirmation)
+   - Click `Delete` to delete an image reference (double confirmation required)

 ### Configure Plugin Settings

-1. Open plugin settings (Settings → Plugins → Image Waterfall Gallery)
+1. Open plugin settings (`Settings` → `Plugins` → `Image Waterfall Gallery`)
-2. Configure the following options:
+2. Configure options:
-   - **Image Order**: Select display order of images in waterfall
+   - **Image Order**: Select display order in the waterfall
-   - **Desktop Image Width**: Set desktop image width (default 350px)
+   - **Desktop Image Width**: Default 350px
-   - **Mobile Image Width**: Set mobile image width (default 300px)
+   - **Mobile Image Width**: Default 300px
-3. Click confirm to save settings
+3. Click Confirm to save settings

 ### Use Cases

 - 📸 **Photography Portfolio**: Showcase your photography work
 - 🎨 **Design Inspiration Library**: Collect and browse design inspiration
 - 🖼️ **Art Gallery**: Appreciate artworks
-- 📚 **Image Notes**: Browse image-intensive notes
+- 📚 **Image Notes**: Browse image-heavy notes

 ## ⚙️ Technical Architecture